 The set up is organized and run by the stable manager for that session.
 The stable manager will announce guidelines and rules (approved by D4K) that she/he feels will create a successful environment.
 In general, participants can expect a set up that is very similar to stabling at an away show.
-Keep in mind, storage space is shared, you can utilize the trunk provided in front of your stall, but no personal trunks are permitted in the aisle.
-An out building/shed is also available for extra storage.
+Keep in mind, there is minimal storage space, and no trailer parking.
+You can utilize the space in front of your stall.
+The doors swing open, so the stall front does not have to be clear to allow for a sliding door.
 There is a shared room dedicated to feed and supplements.
 You may be asked to use a specific size/shape container for your feed.
-It is recommended that any trunk or storage container is water tight if contents are required to stay dry.
+There is space on the exterior wall for an additional trunk.
+While an overhang does provide some coverage, it is recommended that any storage container is water tight if contents are required to stay dry.

+There is an additional shed where the hay is stored and possibly overstock of feed bags.
 Shavings may be in bulk and banked or bagged.
 This will be determined at each session.
-All stalls have an exterior window. fly spray system, and fans.
-You should not plan to hang your own fan unless your horse has some special medical require
+All stalls have an exterior window, fly spray system, and fans.
+You should not plan to hang your own fan unless your horse has some special medical requirements.
 Personal fans must be approved in advance.